juanjuanzero/building-goth-v2/README.md

 # Exploring the GOTH Stack:

-Building a To Do app
+Building a simple To Do app

 ## Stack Details: